saniaarif22/PlOtter/README.md

   > make

   - Run the program, <program name>.svg is created
-  > ./plt /path/to/your/program.plt
+  > ./plt /<path_to_your_program>.plt

+  - Open the svg (hello.svg) file in a browser to view

-  If you intentionally wanna complicate things then do this instead..
+  If you intentionally want to do it the long way:

   - Write a program in plotter and save it as <program_name>.plt